dabasajay/windows-agent/README.md

 # Windows Agent in C++

-In this project, I made a windows agent using C++ to send logs and receive commands from server and execute them.
-It runs as a process and continuously communicate with server over TCP connection.
+In this project, I made a windows agent using C++ to send logs and receive commands from the server and execute them.
+It runs as a process and continuously communicates with the server over TCP connection.

 <h4>Files</h4>
 <ul>